balajis/twitter-export/README.md

 Please follow [@balajis][] for future updates.

 ## Bounty Scoring
+As noted above, we are thinking about scoring the different approaches by doing two passes.

+**First pass**: identify promising submissions versus those which are obviously buggy by looking at the code, polish, visuals, etc.

-As noted above, we are thinking about scoring the different approaches by allowing volunteer accounts to try out the top submissions on a subset of 1000 followers, and then rating them by conversion percentage, cost-per-conversion, ease-of-use, and happiness-of-converted-user.
+**Second pass**: work with volunteer accounts to try out the top submissions on a subset of ~1000 followers and rate each submission by conversion percentage, cost-per-conversion, ease-of-use, and happiness-of-converted-users.

 Let's define these terms.